FAIRCHILD A-10 THUNDERBOLT II

 protect the barrels from overheating, but also due to the massive recoil of the weapon.

+This title contains the flight manuals for the initial variant of the A-10 and the modernised variant.
 The files have been scanned from the original manuals and retain any colour pages.